OtakuNekoP/QuickBox/README.md

 bash /etc/QuickBox/setup/quickbox-setup
 ```

+##Transmission Web Control issue
+Should manually select download dir to `/home/${username}/torrents/transmission` in the web page settings.

 ## To make use of the GitHub repo (all future updates posted here!)
 >This step is only required for users who are coming off of our self-hosted GitLab repositories.
 If you are installing from fresh, please see [How to install](#how-to-install)